larkphd/bigfive-web-fork/web/posts/article2_improve_the_classroom_environment.md

 ---
 title: Using the Big Five Test from understandme2.com to Improve the Classroom Environment
 date: 2025-02-22
 description: Understanding each other’s personality traits can strengthen cohesion and improve communication in a school class.
-The Big Five model maps five key dimensions of personality Openness, Conscientiousness, Extraversion, Agreeableness, and Neuroticism.
 By using the Big Five test from understandme2.com, students and teachers can gain insights into these traits without requiring registration or login.
-Below are three tailored lesson plans for different educational levels, each designed for a 45-minute session with 15 to 25 students who have access to an iPad or PC.
+Below are three tailored lesson plans for different educational levels, each designed for a 45-minute session with 15 to 25 students who have access to an phone, pad or PC.
 image: '/blog/Article2.webp'
 author:
   name: 'Reborn from Github'